By Jenn Turvey, Improvement Practitioner and Coach

 Tempting pitfalls during the problem definition phase include:

-- Mistaking a cause or symptom for a problem – also known as “the problem beneath the problem”
+- Mistaking a symptom for a problem – also known as “the problem beneath the problem”

 - Not noticing the problem is part of a larger pattern

 - Not examining the situation with your own eyes

 - Neglecting to come up with a verified factual description

 - Jumping to conclusions about causes